© Crown copyright 2021

 Zeenat and Eoin both have autism and receive direct payments to support their wider care needs.

 The couple usually enjoy visiting their local pub each day for their favourite meal, which they pay for themselves.
 When the pub closed as a consequence of the COVID-19 pandemic, Zeenat and Eoin became increasingly concerned and anxious as they could not do this anymore.

-Despite having closed, the pub’s landlord kindly offered to continue making Zeenat and Eoin’s favourite meal and leave it on their doorstep.
-The local authority’s direct payments team agreed that Zeenat and Eoin’s direct payments could be used more flexibly to cover the cost of fuel for the pub landlord to deliver this.
+Despite having closed during COVID-19, the pub's landlord kindly offered to continue making Zeenat and Eoin's favourite meal and leave it on their doorstep.
+The local authority's direct payments team agreed that Zeenat and Eoin's direct payments could be used more flexibly to cover the cost of fuel for the pub landlord to deliver this.

 This small change to the direct payment has allowed Zeenat and Eoin to continue to be able to purchase their favourite meal each day.
 As a result, Zeenat and Eoin feel much less anxious, and this has had a positive impact on their wider health and wellbeing.

 Hadid is 13 and lives with his mum, dad and younger sister, Sabah, who is 9.
 Hadid has complex health care needs which meant that during COVID-19 his whole family has been self-isolating.